Do you live in an area that has either no or unsatisfactory Broadband connectivity? If so we can help.

 Alternatives to Fibre technology include Wireless, Satellite and Whitespace.

 In addition to the aforementioned programmes the new R100 (Reaching 100%) programme is presently live and fluid.
 This is expected to deliver 30Mbps to every premises in Scotland by 2021.
 The country has been split into 3 areas North, Central and South for the purposes of the procurement excercise.
 Stirling is mainly included in the Central lot, however some parts are included in the North lot.
 The details of the programme commenced in early 2017, with the final tender awards due in December 2018.
-More information can be found on the links below on mapping and coordinates titled R100.
+More information can be found below on mapping and coordinates titled R100.

 LFFN November 2017

-- Pre-Registered Packages Terms Conditions v3.0.pdf
+- Pre-Registered Packages Terms & Conditions v3.0

 - R100 Diagram 2017

 - 4G Infill August 2017

 - Port of Menteith Pres March 2017